nerdinary/guess/README.md

         From AEST (Australia/Sydney): 2015-09-25 15:00:00 +1000 AEST      28 29 30

 Take a look at the shell script `g` for how to call this program with flexible input options.
-The script `g-notify` demonstrates how you can have the program appear as a desktop notification.
+The script `guess-notify` demonstrates how you can have the output appear as a desktop notification.
+Pro tip: Bind it to a key combination or function key that you can press with your non-mouse hand!

 Build
 -----